 Students may not be added after the second week of class.
-Refer to the registrars calendar for the last day to drop this course.
+May 19th is the last day to drop this course.
 Dropping a course is done electronically through your pipeline account.
 If you officially withdraw from this course, it will appear on your transcript with a mark of "WP" (withdrawal with a passing grade earned to date), "WF" (withdrawal with a failing grade earned to date) or "WN" (withdrawal given to students who did not attend any classes and / or did not complete any assignments and / or did not participate in credit-earning activities by the withdrawal date).
 An "F" grade will be assigned to students who stop attending class without officially withdrawing.
 Further information regarding WSU's grading policy can be found at (http://sdcl.wayne.edu/RegistrarWeb/Registrar/policies.htm).
+July 15th is the last day to withdraw.